nacnudus/armgin/README.md

 #> )
 ```

-It could bee a hierarchy with the whole JNCC Organisation at the top,
+It could be a hierarchy with the whole JNCC Organisation at the top,
 then Grade within that, then Profession as the bottom grouping.

 ``` r